Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default Main;
 ```

 Feel free to extend or modify this component if you feel like it.
 It might also be a good idea to create reusable text components such as _Subheading_ which use the _Text_ component.
-Also keep on extending and modifying the theme configuration as your application progresses.
+Also, keep on extending and modifying the theme configuration as your application progresses.

-## Using flebox for layout
+## Using flexbox for layout

 The last concept we will cover related to styling is implementing layouts with [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox).
 Those who are familiar with CSS know that flexbox is not only related to React Native instead it has many use cases in web development as well.
-In fact those who know how flexbox works in web development won't probably learn that much from this section.
+In fact, those who know how flexbox works in web development won't probably learn that much from this section.
 Nevertheless, let's learn or revise the basics of flexbox.

-Flexbox is a layout entity consisting of two separete components: a _flex container_ and inside it a set of _flex items_.
-Flex container has a set of properties which control the flow of its items.
-To make a component a flex container it must have the style property `display` set as `flex` which is actually the default value for the `display` property.
+Flexbox is a layout entity consisting of two separate components: a _flex container_ and inside it a set of _flex items_.
+Flex container has a set of properties that control the flow of its items.
+To make a component a flex container it must have the style property `display` set as `flex` which is the default value for the `display` property.
 Here is an example of a flex container:

 ```javascript
 import React from 'react';